 Decentralised Identifiers (DIDs)

 A DID may have one or more DID controllers who contribute to changes made to a DID document.
-Meeco's framework doesn't prohibit the usage of any property in the DID document by the DID controller, this is to aid future extensibility and versatility.
+Meeco's framework does not prohibit the usage of any property in the DID document by the DID controller, this is to aid future extensibility and versatility.

 Key characteristics of a DID include:

-persistent: once created, they are permanent and don't rely on an organisation to manage them (as opposed to DNS, email, etc)
+• Persistent: once created, they are permanent and do not rely on an organisation to manage them (as opposed to DNS, email, etc).

 See Use Cases and Requirements for Decentralized Identifiers, W3C for more information.